The IAPSO Early Career Scientist Medal

 Call for nominations

 The deadline for nominations and self-nominations will be six months prior to the opening of the IAPSO assembly.
+For the 2025 call for nominations, the deadline is 10 January, 2025.

 Candidates who are not selected in one competition may re-nominate or reapply for a subsequent competition, provided that updated materials are submitted and the eligibility requirements are still valid.